Ggs91/EventBright/README.md

 ## I - Installation

-+ Clone this repo.
-Open a terminal and type in:
++ Clone the project, open a terminal and type in:
 ```
 git clone https://github.com/Ggs91/EventBright.git
 ```